JohnSnowLabs/spark-nlp/docs/_posts/aydinmyilmaz/2021-01-18-re_bodypart_proceduretest_en.md

 val result = pipeline.fit(Seq.empty[String]).transform(data)

-val annotations = light_pipeline.fullAnnotate('''TECHNIQUE IN DETAIL: After informed consent was obtained from the patient and his mother, the chest was scanned with portable ultrasound.''')
+val annotations = light_pipeline.fullAnnotate("""TECHNIQUE IN DETAIL: After informed consent was obtained from the patient and his mother, the chest was scanned with portable ultrasound.""")
 ```

 </div>